 Fishing for Ducks

 1. The Tournament is scheduled for February 21st, 2015 from 12:00 noon until 3:00 p.m. on Mille Lacs Lake, in Garrison Bay near the Blue Goose.
 No contestants are allowed inside fishing area prior to 9:00 a.m.
+All fish must be caught by hook and line.
+No spears will be allowed.

 2. Should inclement weather cause cancellation on 2/21/15, tournament will be held on 2/22/2015 same time and place.